Developing an answerable research question is a central part of conducting a systematic review.

 Searching is a critical part of conducting the systematic review, as errors in the search process potentially result in a biased or otherwise incomplete evidence base.
 Searches for systematic reviews need to be constructed to maximise recall and deal effectively with a number of potentially biasing factors.
 (McGowan, 2005, p.
 75)

-You should aim to be as extensive as possible when conducting searches for systematic reviews.
+You should aim to be as thorough as possible when conducting searches for systematic reviews.
 However, it may be necessary to strike a balance between the sensitivity and precision of your search.

 Sensitivity – the number of relevant results identified divided by the total number of relevant results in existence